BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 # Primary workflow

-The primary workflow focuses on creating a new recipient record and associated recipient-account record (in ReadyRemit), and sending funds from a previously defined sender account to the new recipient account.
+The primary workflow focuses on creating a new recipient in ReadyRemit, and sending funds from a previously defined sender account to the new recipient account.
 See the [API Reference](/reference/about-the-api-reference) for information about each API operation.
 Below are the workflow steps.

 ## Get an access token